aiman-al-masoud/deixiscript/README.md

 - in match() for loop there is no guarantee that the most specific rule will be found first

+- maybe need to pass down new kb not old one within body of ask() for correct anaphora

 ## Limitations

 - no context sentitivity